telepresenceio/telepresence/docs/reference/related-projects.md

 # Related Projects

-Datawire has a number of open source projects that are designed to improve the developer workflow on Kubernetes.
+Ambassador Labs has a number of open source projects that are designed to improve the developer workflow on Kubernetes.

 * [Forge](https://forge.sh) allows developers to define and deploy multi-container applications into Kubernetes, from source, incredibly fast.